RSV is a common cause of winter infections but some people can become seriously ill and need hospital care.

-- If it recurs in healthy adults and older children, RSV symptoms are mild and similar to the common cold.
+- Most children and healthy adults, RSV symptoms are mild and similar to the common cold.

-- However, in infants, the virus can cause serious illness including bronchiolitis and pneumonia (infection of your lung) and they may need hospital care.
+- However, in some people, the virus can cause serious illness including bronchiolitis and pneumonia (infection of your lung) and they may need hospital care.